 As renewables proliferate and electrification grows, we will face growing challenges to system adequacy, grid management and price volatility.
 Battery energy storage systems (BESS) can form part of the solution, and investment in BESS is increasing.
 But, as we explore in this report's "Analysis," the relative immaturity and complexity of this market makes it difficult to capture strong returns.
-The primary role of BESS - to balance Key takeaways electricity supply and demand on the grid - means that the value each battery offers Despite last year's record-breaking investment in the energy is highly localized.
-Yet, even in the UK, transition, the world is not on track to triple renewables by which is probably the most mature in 2030. terms of enabling BESS participation, Network gridlock and high capital costs could delay progress the market still lacks the requisite just when acceleration is needed. level of sophistication to both operate individual assets for optimal The US, China Mainland and Germany retain the top three performance and then reward them spots in RECAI 63.
-Canada and Japan enter the top 10, while for doing so.
-Spain and the Netherlands drop out.
+The primary role of BESS - to balance electricity supply and demand on the grid - means that the value each battery offers is highly localized.
+Yet, even in the UK, which is probably the most mature in terms of enabling BESS participation, the market still lacks the requisite level of sophistication to both operate individual assets for optimal performance and then reward them for doing so.